ridulfo/nicolo.se/src/pages/writing/2025-08-16-framework-laptop.md

 Firstly, this PPI density makes everything look small at normal 1x scaling.
 Menu bars are super slim and text is only for ants.
 Going up to the next whole integer increment (2x), makes everything too big.
 Therefore, fractional scaling is required.
 I cannot speak for Windows, but on Mac, you do not even think about fractional scaling - everything just looks good.
 On Linux, it is a different story.
 Some apps respect fractional scaling and render correctly, some don't and end up blurry because the display manager renders them at one resolution and then scales them to the actual one.

 Secondly, I believe that the display has too "punchy whites".
 Reading light text on a dark background was hard.
-To try to solve this I increased the color temperature of the display with the built in night light settings.
+To solve this I increased the color temperature of the display with the built in night light settings.
 That helped a little, but it still was hard to use for extended periods of time.

 Lastly, the matte finish.
 Naturally, matte displays scatter the light a bit which makes characters appear slightly blurry.
 Together with the artifacts from fractional scaling, my eyes were strained after just a couple of hours of use.
 This made the built in display completely unusable.

-When you install GNOME on NixOS by setting the settings below, you get a very minimal GNOME experience.
+When you install GNOME on NixOS by setting the two lines below, you get a very minimal GNOME experience.
 To get nice sharp typography you have to configure some more things like anti-aliasing, hinting, and subpixel rendering.

 ```nix
 services.displayManager.gdm.enable = true;